 There are four different types of nail fungal infections.
 Which Dermatophytes cause all fungal infections.

 - Candida onychomycosis, it’s uncommon but can really damage the nail and the skin bordering the nail (nail folds).
 This type of fungal infection is more common in fingernails than toenails.
-Also it attack weakened areas of the nail, which may become discolored green,brownish or white, with an odd shape.
+Also, it attacks weakened areas of the nail, which may become discolored green, brownish or white, with an odd shape.

-- Proximal subungual onychomycosis, (PSO) This is more common in people thats infected with the Human Immunodeficiency Virus (HIV).
-This fungal infection mostly infect the base of the nail.
+- Proximal subungual onychomycosis, (PSO) This is more common in people that are infected with the Human Immunodeficiency Virus (HIV).
+This fungal infection mostly infects the base of the nail.
 The base of the nail may appear white.
-The skin on top of the foot may become infected aswell.
+The skin on top of the foot may become infected as well.

 Who should be treated for Toenail fungus?

-people who are experience discomfort, pain and also people with the higher risk factors infection such as HIV,diabetes and cellulitis.
+people who are experiencing discomfort, pain and also people with the higher risk factors infection such as HIV, diabetes and cellulitis.
 Everyone should be treated for nail fungal infection because the longer you have the infection the harder it is to cure.

 What specialists treat nail fungal infection?

-A dermatologist or a podiatrist can treat nail fungus, there are also several doctor that can provide treatment to cure your nail infection, also you can buy medication that can help to cure the infection as well online (Zetaclear).
+A dermatologist or a podiatrist can treat nail fungus, there are also several doctors that can provide treatment to cure your nail infection, also you can buy medication that can help to cure the infection as well online.